microsoft/bobsql/demos/sqlserver/polybase/fundamentals/readme.md

 ## Install and Configure Polybase

-These demos require that you install SQL Server 2019 on Windows Server and configure a head node and at least one compute node (i.e. a scale out group)
+These demos require that you install SQL Server 2019 on Windows Server and configure a head node and at least one compute node (i.e. a scale out group).
+This demo currently requires SQL Server 2019 CTP 2.3 or higher.

 I used the installation instructions in the documentation from: